There are things which will change and keep on changing who ever adapts to the change with innovation will survive.

 Working on your own project as an architect, where you are also the developer and the manager seems aspirational and simple to an onlooker, but was the most challenging engagement that I undertook at the beginning of my journey.
 It is not easy to criticize your own work and produce multiple options that are reviewed by yourself.
 To this, there was an added layer and responsibility for finding resources to save time and costs.
 I gradually found joy in the multi-faceted role and I built Nahar Projects in 2003 which is my brainchild, yet a part of Nahar Group.
-The buildings built by Nahar Projects are always prefixed by the name ‘Nahar’ as goodwill for Nahar Group that my father founded in 1973.
+The buildings thus built by Nahar Projects always prefix by the name ‘Nahar’ as goodwill for Nahar Group that my father founded in 1973.

 How did you create your team of future leaders?

-I hired and trained managers to create a strong team and workforce with the vision that they will work with as much rigor and determination as me.
+I hired and trained managers to create a strong team and workforce with the vision that they will work with as much rigour and determination as me.
 Having built that work-culture, I brought in more qualified professionals to build the team in a more focussed direction since we undertook challenging and complex projects that demanded stronger expertise.
 I focussed on finances, materials, and quality of architecture as my team handled the aforementioned.
 We worked on lighting design, furniture design, and installations, and so on.
 I wanted every project to imbibe certain creativity and quality of design which led me to the understanding that I was indirectly (and at times directly) involved in every aspect of the projects that I undertook.
-This journey has been satisfying and fulfilling as it gives me the confidence to do bigger, better, and more challenging works.
+This journey has therefore been satisfying and fulfilling as it gives me the confidence to do bigger, better, and more challenging works.

 What beliefs and practices have shaped your current practice?